Charnnarong/aws-sts-decoded-format/README.md

 # aws-sts-decoded-format

-After running aws sts decode-authorization-message --encoded-message abc123, where abc123 is the encoded message, you will receive JSON output.
+After running `aws sts decode-authorization-message --encoded-message abc123`, where `abc123` is the encoded message, you will receive JSON output.
 However, it is not formatted.
-You will need to replace \" with " and "{}" with {}, and then format it.
+You will need to replace `\"` with `"` and `"{}"` with `{}`, and then format it.
 Afterward, use a JSON formatter for improved readability.

 This plugin performs the text replacements mentioned above and formats a file.